devriea/ECE264/README.md

 ECE264
-This is not a test push, it's a real push.
+This is not a test push, it is a real push.
 ======